Governor of Tennessee: Bill Haslam

-John Sevier was the first governor of Tennessee.
-He effectively founded the state and because it was literally new territory, he dealt with many issues that come along with founding a state.
-Though much of his work regards to his time in the frontier, his effects on Tennessean politics are still felt today, "Most of the evidence appears to lend weight to the fact that political sectionalism in Tennessee began with the break between Jackson and Sevier."

 Recent priorities

 In recent years there has been a heavy focus on the economy, health care, and education.
 Governors such as Haslam focused on making the state business friendly as much as possible, using fiscally conservative ideas when making policy.
-Conservatism has not been limited to Republicans however, as Phil Bredesen, a Democrat, supports the death penalty.
+Conservatism has not been limited to Republicans however, as Phil Bredesen, a Democrat, supported the death penalty.
 There have been successful achievements that are not traditionally seen as conservative, namely TN Promise and Reconnect.

 Bredesen's focuses included healthcare.
-He announced Cover Tennessee in 2006 as "a partnership between the state and small business to help adults buy affordable insurance that follows them, no matter where they work, and that doesn’t require high deductibles on the front end."
+He announced Cover Tennessee in 2006 as "a partnership between the state and small business to help adults buy affordable insurance that follows them, no matter where they work, and that doesn't require high deductibles on the front end."
 Cover Tennessee would follow a citizen regardless if they changed employers and Cover Kids provides services to pregnant women and children in low-income families.
 His handling of TennCare, namely that he cut more than 170,000 people from the rolls for the sake of the budget, was criticized, and it played a role in his Senate race in 2018.

 Tennessee governors have a history of going back and forth between democrats and republicans, though the former Democratic stronghold is now solidly Republican.

 Achievements

-Tennessee governor's’ achievements generally have varied with the priorities of the administration.
-Since governor Haslam, much emphasis has been placed on education and increasing the number of student enrolling in technical and community colleges.
+Tennessee governors' achievements generally have varied with the priorities of the administration.
+Since governor Haslam, much emphasis has been placed on education and increasing the number of students enrolling in technical and community colleges.
 Bill Lee has continued this priority by proposing a budget to increase funding for school safety and resource officers.
 Democratic and Republican administrations alike have carried the belief that a well balanced budget should always be paramount when shaping policy in Tennessee.